-They have over 500 classic Newcastle shirts and pieces of kit from 1978 to the present day.
+They have around 500 classic Newcastle shirts and pieces of kit from the 70s to the present day.

-These include the 1978-80 home shirt worn when the club were managed by Bill McGarry and finished mid-table in the old Second Division both seasons.
+These include the 1978-80 home shirt (above right) worn when the club were managed by Bill McGarry and finished mid-table in the old Second Division both seasons.

 These two seasons were McGarry’s only in charge before he was sacked and replaced by Arthur Cox.

-This shirt was worn when Newcastle were back in the top flight and the the mercurial talent of Paul Gascoigne was emerging.
+This retro football shirt was worn when Newcastle were back in the top flight and the the mercurial talent of Paul Gascoigne was emerging.